4 ways salary benchmarking can help your talent retention strategy

 Salary benchmarking is a vital component of a talent retention strategy, but often retaining talent is ignored by the c-suite until it becomes an insurmountable business challenge.

 Many organisations simply accept high employee turnover and focus on other business needs.
-However, HR professionals truly understand the importance of retaining good staff, in fact a third of HR professionals view employee retention as one of their key priorities.
+However, HR professionals genuinely understand the importance of retaining good staff, in fact, a third of HR professionals view employee retention as one of their top priorities.

 Unfortunately, most organisations do not have a formal talent retention strategy.
-Often, organisations only shift their focus towards employee retention when employees start to leave and turnover figures go up,but by that time it is too late and very little can be done to change their mind.
+Often, organisations only shift their focus towards employee retention when employees start to leave and turnover figures go up, but by that time it is too late and very little can be done to change their minds.

 It is important to have a talent retention strategy and measure its effectiveness through measures such as employee turnover, promotions and employee engagement.
 There is no better way for HR to build credibility with the business than through regular reporting and data analysis.

 Having a talent retention strategy does not mean agreeing to a pay increase every time an employee requests one or threatens to leave.
 Employees often quote high advertised salaries to justify a pay increase.
 Firstly, advertised salaries indicate what companies are willing to pay for the perfect candidate and not necessarily what they end up paying.
-More importantly, HR and leaders should be making informed decisions based on market statistics (median, lower and upper quartile) rather than tracking the salaries of one or two of their high paying competitors.
+More importantly, HR and leaders should be making informed decisions based on salary benchmarking exercises and market statistics (median, lower and upper quartile) rather than tracking the salaries of one or two of their high-paying competitors.